Cristian Vega (One Life to Live): Storylines

 Once they arrived back in Llanview, Cristian realized that Viki wasn't dying but he kept the truth of why Will left to himself.
-Jessica propose to Cristian and he accepted.
-As they planned their wedding together, Cristian could tell that Jessica wasn't over Will and he felt guilty for keeping the truth from her.
+Jessica proposed to Cristian and he accepted.
+As they planned their wedding together, Cristian could tell that Jessica was not over Will and he felt guilty for keeping the truth from her.
 When Will sent a letter to Jessica, Cristian hid it from her.
 But ultimately decided to tell her the truth.
 Jessica was furious with him and she broke off their engagement and left to be with Will.
 When Jessica returned, she tells him she never got over Will.
 She tells him that even though she does love him, she can't be with him anymore.

 Cristian was heartbroken, but when he met Jennifer Rappaport, she mended his broken heart and they began dating and he fell in love.
-A year later, he formed a friendship with Natalie Buchanan, Jessica's long-lost twin sister, as he helped her struggle with the fear that she had DID like her mother.
+A year later, he formed a friendship with Natalie Buchanan, Jessica's long-lost twin sister, as he helped her struggle with the fear that she had dissociative identity disorder like her mother.
 He realized he fell in real love, for the first time, with her and eventually ended his relationship with Jennifer.
 Cristian proposed to Natalie and she accepted.
 He disappeared and was presumed dead shortly after his 2003 wedding to Natalie.

 A Cristian lookalike with no memory of his past appears in Llanview in 2004, secretly programmed to kill his brother Antonio, who is secretly the eldest son and heir of crime lord Manuel Santi.
 Carlotta is forced to admit that she is Manuel's sister and that Antonio is Manuel's son with Isabella, taken into Carlotta's care.
 The attempt to murder Antonio fails as the trauma of trying to kill his own brother brings Cristian's memories flooding back.
 After killing Manuel's other son Tico and being sent to prison in 2005, Cristian keeps his true identity hidden from his family.
 In late 2005, Cristian is released from jail when his lawyer Evangeline Williamson proves he had been brainwashed into murdering Tico.
 Cristian and Evangeline develop a deep friendship; Evangeline is blinded and Cristian is there for her throughout the entire ordeal.